 People Also Ask

 The 1% rule in multifamily real estate is a quick screening metric used by investors to evaluate potential rental properties.
-It states that a property's gross monthly rent should be at least 1% of its total acquisition cost, including the purchase price and any necessary initial repairs.
+It states that a property's gross monthly rent should equal or exceed 1% of its total acquisition cost (purchase price plus any necessary initial repairs).
 For example, a property costing $500,000 should generate at least $5,000 in monthly rent.
-This rule provides a preliminary check for adequate cash flow, helping to filter out properties that may not cover expenses like mortgage payments, taxes, and maintenance.
-While it is a useful initial filter, savvy investors do not rely on it alone; they conduct deeper analysis using metrics like cap rate and cash-on-cash return to account for operating expenses, financing, and long-term market trends.
+This rule provides a simple benchmark for positive cash flow potential before deeper analysis.
+It is a preliminary tool, not a guarantee of profitability, as it ignores operating expenses, financing costs, and vacancy rates.
+In competitive markets, meeting this rule can be challenging, making it a high-level filter for identifying investments worthy of a detailed underwriting process.

 A multiple-family dwelling is any residential structure designed to house more than one household separately.
 Six common types include duplexes, which are two separate units within one building, often side-by-side or stacked.
 Triplexes and fourplexes contain three and four units, respectively.
 Townhouses, or row houses, are multi-floor units that share side walls.
 Apartment buildings are larger structures with many units, typically accessed from interior corridors.
 Finally, condominiums refer to a form of ownership where individuals own their units within a multi-unit property, which can physically resemble apartments or townhouses.
 Each type offers different density, ownership structures, and design considerations for developers and residents.